-If you're unable to gather these materials please let me know and I will be happy to assist.
+If you're unable to gather any items from the supplies list, please let me know and I will be happy to assist.

-**** Parent/Guardians please check their folder and planner every night and send it back with them for the next in-person learning day.
-The students are required to write their homework in their planner everyday.
-I will not be checking the planners daily unless your child has a note written in it, in which they should show me first thing in the morning.
-This will help to foster independence for middle school.
+**** Parent/Guardians please check students folder and planner every night and send it back with them for the next in-person learning day.
+The students are required to write their homework in their planner everyday. ***

 Students will continue to grow as readers through the Reader's Workshop program this year.
 The Reader's Workshop method of instruction allows students to build their confidence as independent readers by strengthening their reading comprehension skills.
 We will begin our year with Unit 1: Interpretation Book Clubs: Analyzing Themes, where students will be learning reading comprehension skills to assist in their analysis of fictional literature.
 As we progress through the year, we will be learning and practicing skills and strategies in Unit 2: Tackling Complexity: Moving Up Levels of Nonfiction ,Unit 3: Argument and Advocacy: Researching Debatable Issues, and Unit 4:Fantasy Book Clubs: The Magic of Themes and Symbols to assist in the analysis of nonfiction and fiction works.
 Throughout the year, it is important that students exercise these skills learned from the Reader's Workshop, so its is recommended that students read 30 minutes per night.

 In Writer’s Workshop, students write daily studying author's texts to see how they can strengthen their own writing techniques by following the author.
 Teachers work to help students develop greater writing stamina with daily writing.
 Our students are demonstrating great enthusiasm with Writer’s Workshop.